yoonjin67/DevOpsPlayground/README.md

    - A script for exporting ports from Cilium has been created, but the final integration is still in progress.

 ### 4. **Continuous Integration/Continuous Deployment (CI/CD)**
-   - While not fully integrated, there are existing scripts that lay the foundation for CI/CD pipelines for deploying GitLab, Prometheus, and other services.
+   - There are existing scripts that lay the foundation for CI/CD pipelines for deploying GitLab, Prometheus, and other services.
 This will help automate the building, testing, and deployment processes.
-   - In-progress GitLab configuration and storage setup will eventually automate containerized CI/CD workflows.
+   - GitLab configuration and storage setup will eventually automate containerized CI/CD workflows.

 ### 5. **Prometheus and Grafana Monitoring Setup**
    - Setup scripts for installing Prometheus and Grafana, enabling real-time monitoring of Kubernetes clusters and applications.